 The anchoring+insulation system used for the moving supports on this tank was thoroughly deteriorated.
-The insulation part was designed and built using two different materials: two insolation plates and one cement grout which add up to approximately 110mm in thickness.
-The anchoring is base on four M64 anchor bolts per footing, having three supports.
+The insulation part was designed and built using two different materials: two insulation plates and one cement grout which add up to approximately 110mm in thickness.
+The anchoring is based on four M64 anchor bolts per footing, having three supports.

-In situ, our team observed that the saddle, the steel plate and the isolation layers moved conjointly.
-This fact added dynamic friction to the crack party, degrading further and faster the isolating material.
-In addition, the steel baseplates were installed without rounded corners and act as stress concentrators.
+In situ, our team observed that the saddle, the steel plate and the insulation layers moved conjointly.
+This fact added dynamic friction to the crack party, degrading further and faster the insulating material.
+In addition, the steel base plates were installed without rounded corners and act as stress concentrators.

 UTE Andasol III